kungfulan/warp-drive/example_envs/rlchemists/README.md

 2. under the root directory of `rlchemists`, run `bash setenv.sh` to setup the Python path for this project

 ## CUDA kernel for environment
-Please contact the authors for the kernel functions as this is not OSS.
+Please contact the [authors](tian.lan@salesforce.com) for the kernel functions.
+The kernel functions are proprietary and are not yet open sourced for now.
+The code needs kernel functions to run the GPU mode.

 ## run
 We simply choose the environment and type to run a particular training, the supported ones are all included